decred/dcrdocs/docs/governance/politeia/proposal-guidelines.md

 ### When

-In the *When* section, describe the project's milestones, expected completion dates, and the draw schedule (how much DCR is paid for each milestone achieved).
+In the *When* section, describe the project's milestones, expected completion dates, and the draw schedule (how much is paid for each milestone achieved).

 ---